httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     not for a path of '/login' or '/login/en'.

-14. If the cookie-attribute-list contains an attribute with an attribute-name of "SameSite", set the cookie's same-site-flag to the attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "SameSite" (i.e. either "Strict", "Lax", or "None").
+14. If the cookie-attribute-list contains an attribute with an attribute-name of "SameSite", and an attribute-value of "Strict", "Lax", or "None", set the cookie's same-site-flag to the attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "SameSite".
-    Otherwise, set the cookie's same-site-flag to "None".
+    Otherwise, set the cookie's same-site-flag to "Default".

 15. If the cookie's `same-site-flag` is not "None":